ksmks0921/Surrf-Laravel/README.md

 ## Deployment Issues

-Surf has not been tested with DigitalOceans APP platform.
-If you are using Surf on DigitalOcean, don't be surprised if you experience issues.
+Surrf has not been tested with DigitalOceans APP platform.
+If you are using Surrf on DigitalOcean, don't be surprised if you experience issues.
 Docker has also not been tested and is not recommended.

 ## Installation

-To install Surf, you'll want to clone or download this repo:
+To install Surrf, you'll want to clone or download this repo:

 ```
-git clone https://github.com/thinkverse/surf.git project_name
+git clone https://github.com/thinkverse/surrf.git project_name
 ```

-Next, we can install Surf with these **5 simple steps**:
+Next, we can install Surrf with these **5 simple steps**:

 ### 1. Create a New Database